 1.1 Traffic and lead sources for manufacturers in our research group

 If you analyze this fairly typical traffic breakdown from a manufacturer that is very active with search engine optimization, these percentages make sense:

-Organic search represents the largest percentage of site visitors and the largest percentage of conversions or rfq form fill outs.
+Organic search (as result of SEO for manufacturing companies) represents the largest percentage of site visitors and the largest percentage of conversions or rfq form fill outs.
 Referral, would also be included in the SEO efforts, since these referral visitors came from backlinks that were built.
 The 29.1% direct (people that put the website address directly into the browser) can be split into a couple categories.